RenZongbin/gnsslib/README.md

 The *gnsslib* package is a ROS-based GNSS navigation and positioning tool that currently supports SPP and RTK processing.
 It encompasses the processing of raw measurement data and fundamental definitions for global navigation satellite systems.

-The project currently has some issues.
+The project currently has some issues and we will keep you updated.
 If you have any questions, please contact us.
 (RZB24@buaa.edu.cn)

 ## 1. Prerequisites